guile-sql

 Function: sql->string query [#:pretty #f] [#:placeholder placeholder-dollar]

-Format query (a clause alist) into a list (sql-string param …).
+Format query (a clause list) into a list (sql-string param …).
 Parameters are raw Scheme values in the order they appear in the output.

 (sql->string '((#:select a b) (#:from users) (#:where (#:= id 42))))